pecard/tabuleia/README.md

 ## What is tabulEIA?

-TabulEIA provide species list tables for a region of interest by merging data from different sources pre-compiled to the 10 km UTM grid cells.
+TabulEIA provide species list tables for a region of interest by merging data from different sources pre-compiled to the 10 km UTM grid cells:

 - Field inventories
 - Atlases
 - Flora-on database
-- eBird
+- eBird (5 minute min. census)
-- iNaturalist (research grade)
+- iNaturalist (research grade records)
-- Natura 2000 report
+- Natura 2000 Report

-Data compiled at the 10 km UTM grid will be  The Provided region of interest will be
 ## Installation

 You can install the released version of tabulEIA from